corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/generating-a-node-cordform.md

       //...
   ```

-### Optional migration step
+## Optional migration step

-If you are migrating your database schema from an older Corda version to Corda 4.8, you must add the following parameter to the node section in the `build.gradle` and set it to `true`, as follows:
+If you are migrating your database schema from an older Corda version to Corda 4.8, you must add the following parameter to the node section in the `build.gradle` and set it to `true`:

   ```
           runSchemaMigration = true